 Kosterhavet Marine National Park, the first national park in Sweden with a marine focus, was inaugurated in 2009.
 One of the objects is to promote research and education regarding conservation and sustainable use of marine ecosystems.

-Once a month we measure salinity, temperature, fluorescence and turbidity in the Koster fjord from the surface to 240 metres depth, as a part of the monitoring program within Bohuskustens Vattenvårdsförbund.
+Once a month we measure salinity, temperature, oxygen, fluorescence and turbidity in the Koster fjord from the surface to 240 metres depth, as a part of the monitoring program within Bohuskustens Vattenvårdsförbund.
 The results are presented as data and graphs.

 SMHI (Swedish Meteorological and Hydrological Institute) makes local forecasts and has observation stations in the proximity of the Tjärnö Laboratory.
 The information may be useful when planning field work.